motarski/kubernetes-on-prem/README.md

 ---
 # Tips after provisioning the cluster

-### How can I check if the cluster is operational?
+### How can I check if the cluster is working?

-Deploy the demo Wordpress site.
+Deploy the demo WordPress site.
 Check the documentation under website directory

 ### Shut down VM's when you don't want to use the cluster